GalagaBits/JWST-FGS-Spelunker/docs/index.rst

 User Guide
 ==========

-For a quick start on how to use spelunker, go to the :doc:`Quickstart guide <user/fgs-spelunker_quickstart>`.
+For a quick start on how to use spelunker, go to the :doc:`Quickstart guide <simple_quickstart>`.

     * Installation
     * :doc:`API <api>`